 Hold Mail offers customers who are away from home or business the peace of mind of knowing that their important mail is stored in a secure Canada Post location to keep it safe and prevent it from piling up in their mailbox.

 When purchasing the service at a post office, the customer must provide current, valid, original government-issued photo identification (e.g.: driver’s license, passport, permanent resident card).
 If the personal identification does not have the applicable address, additional identification/documentation is required.

 “Family” is to be used when all individuals are having their mail held.
 Up to four family names can be identified on the same Hold Mail form.
 “Individual” is to be used only when some individuals are having their mail held.
 The first name and family name of each individual having their mail held (max. of four individual names) must be identified on the form.

-The service is available for various periods of time depending on the type of customer (residential, business, or school).
-The minimum fee for residential customers is the 10 week days* (2 weeks) price and the minimum fee for businesses is the 5 week days* (1 week) price.
+The service is available for various periods of time depending on the type of customer (residential or business).
+The minimum fee for residential customers is the 10 weekdays* (2 weeks) price and the minimum fee for businesses is the 5 weekdays* (1 week) price.
 However, Hold Mail service can be requested for a shorter period of time.
 The service can be renewed indefinitely, provided the renewal is requested before the expiry date of the service.
 The renewal fee will be based on the current service fee at the time of renewal.